costajob/git_commands/README.md

 gem install git_commands
 ```

-### git
+### GIT
-The library uses the Ruby command line execution to invoke the **git** command.
+The library uses the Ruby command line execution to invoke the **git** command as a separate process.
 I assume you have the GIT program on your path.

 ## Usage
 Here are the main commands: